Skip to main content Skip to main menu

 Program specifics about earning a Surgical Technology A.A.S.
 Degree at Northland.

-Graduates of the program are eligible to take the National Certifying Examination for Surgical Technologists to become a Certified Surgical Technologist (CST).
+Graduates of the program are eligible to take the National Certifying Examination for Surgical Technologists (NBSTSA) to become Certified Surgical Technologists (CST).
 The exam is administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), the credentialing organization.
-The NBSTSA awards a certificate, after successful completion of the examination; the individual will be nationally certified.
+After successful completion of the examination, the NBSTSA awards a certificate; the individual will be nationally certified.

 Program Accreditation